rawnoob25/Git_and_bash_cheatsheet/git_and_bash_cheatsheet.md

 	$ mv text.txt.tmp text.txt
 	```

-* Assumping, extglob is installed, to remove all (including all directories) but a
+* Assuming, extglob is installed, to remove all (including all directories) but a
   particular file (say, file.txt) from working directory, run
 	```bash
 	$ rm -r -- !(file.txt)